Guptipara Rathayatra

-The Guptipara Rathayatra is being celebrated in Guptipara in Hooghly District of West Bengal since the 1730s.
+Guptipara Rathayatra has been celebrated in Guptipara in Hooghly District of West Bengal since the 1730s.
 The chariot is a nabaratna-style wooden temple, where the presiding deity in the chariot is that of Brindaban Chandra jiu.
 The Guptipara Rathayatra is second only to the Puri Rathayatra in terms of the distance covered.
 One of the unique events of Guptipara Rathayatra is the bhandara loot, which is held a day before the purnayatra or the ulto rath.
 A month long fair is held in Guptipara on the occasion of the festival.
 Every year thousands of devotees take part in the festival.

 History

 The year when the rathayatra started is not clear.
 According to some sources, the rathayatra is more than 400 years old.
 According to other sources, the rathayatra started somewhere between 1735 and 1740.
 According to another source Swami Madhusudanananda of Shree Shree Vrindavan Chandra Jiu Math started the rathayatra in the year 1740.
 In 1858, one lakh devotees participated in the bhandara loot, according to Swami Govindananda Puri of Shree Shree Vrindavan Chandra Jiu Math.
 In 1873, Swami Prithananda, the dandiswami of Shree Shree Vrindavana Chandra Jiu was run over during the rathyatra in an accident.
 Following that incident, the number of shikharas of the ratha was reduced from thirteen to nine.
+Every year devotees from the districts of Burdwan, Nadia, Howrah and North 24 Parganas visit Guptipara to see the rathayatra.